fbpx

 There’s good reason that Rhododendrons are one of the most popular landscaping plants in the world.
 Their long life, beautiful flowers, unique, mostly evergreen foliage, beautiful shape, and ease of care make them a reliable standout in any perennial garden.
 If you take care to plant a rhododendron properly and follow some basic rules of care, it can conceivably live in your garden for as long as you do.
 No matter where you live in North America, there is a variety of Rhododendron for your climate and soil.

 For those who are new to Rhododendrons, you might believe that most look the same because you’ve only seen rhodies at your local big box store plant nursery.
 Nothing could be further from the truth.
-This long-lasting shrub appears in an enormous number of shapes, sizes, and flower-type, from very small shrublets to majestic trees.
+This long-lasting shrub appears in an enormous number of shapes, sizes, and flower types, from very small shrublets to majestic trees.
 Some have scented flowers, some have small flowers, and some have flower clusters larger than a softball.
 One thing rhodies have in common is that their flowers bloom for 2-3 weeks of the year, which makes the foliage an important focal point for the 95% of the year it’s not blooming.
 Fortunately, most Rhododendrons (but not azaleas) are evergreen and have beautiful deep green leaves.

 Not every Rhododendron has the same requirements, so it’s wise to know what your plant requires before planting.
 Do some research online or if you’re old school, with a book.
-At the very least read the plant tag tied to the stem (so many people fail to do this one simple thing, that I’m stunned).
+At the very least, read the plant tag tied to the stem (so many people fail to do this one simple thing that I’m stunned).
 Knowing your rhododendron’s sun/shade requirements and its mature height are critical to finding the best spot in your garden where it will thrive.
 Failure to know the mature height won’t cause problems this season or even the next, but in 5-10 years, you’ll be faced with a plant that obscures your picture window or trying to transplant and then rehab a mature Rhododendron, which does not always go well.

 Where to plant your Rhododendron